art and architecture in the 17th century

 Anthony Van Dyck was a pupil of Rubens but developed a distinctive touch and elegant presentation flattering to his courtier patrons.
 This portrait of the “4th Duke of Lennox” (1634) has a pose reminiscent of Titian.

-Van Dyck's style influenced the work of his contemporaries, such as Cornelius Johnson (1593–1661) (Fig 2), as well as his successors, such as William Dobson (1610–1646).
+Van Dyck's style influenced the work of his contemporaries, such as Cornelius Johnson (1593–1661) (Figure 2), as well as his successors, such as William Dobson (1610–1646).
 The miniaturist Samuel Cooper (1609–1672, who worked from the late 1630s, surpassed Van Dyck in depth of character and created an astonishingly wide variety of poses for the tiny scale of his works.
-Restoration court portraiture was dominated first by Peter Lely (Fig 4) and then by Godfrey Kneller (c.
+Restoration court portraiture was dominated first by Peter Lely (Figure 4) and then by Godfrey Kneller (c.
 1646–1723), both of whom were German by birth.
 The leading decorative painter of this period was the Italian, Antonio Verrio (c.
-1639–1707) (Fig 5).
+1639–1707) (Figure 5).

 Wren and Restoration architecture